akdauletov-daniyar/HealthX-tgbot/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue in the repository.
+If you encounter any issues or have questions, please contact akdauletov.daniar@gmail.com

-## License

-[Add your license information here]